Guinness Beef Stew

 Instructions

-• Increase heat to medium-high, and to the bacon grease, add the cubes of beef and season them with salt and pepper; sear the beef on all sides until browned.
+• Brown the beef.
+Increase the heat to medium-high, and to the bacon grease, add the cubes of beef and season them with salt and pepper; sear the beef on all sides until browned.
 Remove the browned beef from the pot and set it aside.

-• Reduce heat to medium and stir in the onions.
+• Cook the aromatics.
+Reduce the heat to medium and stir in the onions.
 If the pot looks dry, add a bit of olive oil.
 Cook the onions for 2 minutes.
 Stir in the garlic and cook for 15 seconds.

-• Add in the carrots, celery, potatoes, and mushrooms.
+• Saute the vegetables.
+Add in the carrots, celery, potatoes, and mushrooms.
 Cook for 4 minutes.
-Add oil, if needed.
-Sprinkle the flour over the vegetables; stir and cook for one minute.
+Add cooking oil, if needed.
+Sprinkle the flour over the vegetables; stir and cook for one more minute.

-• Add the beer, tomato paste, and beef broth; stir until everything is well combined.
+• Stir in the liquids.
+Add the Guinness beer, tomato paste, and beef broth; stir until everything is well combined.
 Return the beef and bacon to the pot.

-• Add in the bay leaves and bring mixture to a boil; then reduce heat to a low simmer.
-Cover and cook for 1-½ hours.
+• Cover and cook.
+Add in the bay leaves and bring the mixture to a boil; then reduce the heat to a low simmer.
+Cover and cook for 1½ hours.

-• Remove the lid and continue cooking for 30 more minutes or until the sauce is reduced and thickened and the beef is tender.
+• Continue to cook.
+Remove the lid and continue cooking for 30 more minutes or until the sauce is reduced and thickened, and the beef is tender.

-• Remove from heat; taste for salt and pepper, and adjust accordingly.
+• Finish and serve.
+Remove from heat; taste for salt and pepper, and adjust accordingly before serving.

 Nutrition